 In the comments section, please tell me what you know about this topic, what you’ve tried that worked, and anything that didn’t work, as well as any questions you have as we get started with this training.
 I’ll respond to everyone individually.

 Do you have responsibilities at home with your young children?
-Do you have any ideas for individual household chores for each child?
+Also, do you have any ideas for individual household chores for each child?

 Do you have a large number of family members who are responsible for daily tasks around the house?